xrhan/timelapse/index.md

 This raises the question: **Can existing image-to-video models generate convincing long-horizon content within a single clip?** To study this, we focus on generating timelapse videos, which compress hours or days of change (plant growth, dough proofing, melting, etc.) into seconds.
 Subject appearance and geometry can evolve substantially during a timelapse video, so success requires the ability to model physically plausible transitions and stable long-horizon dependencies.
 This makes image-to-timelapse generation a convenient benchmark for improving long-horizon consistency in general.

 We show that current models often fail when generating timelapse clips, and we introduce an alignment technique that leads to improvements.
-Our technique is called first-order representation alignment (dREPA), and it builds on the representation alignment scheme of Yu et al.<d-cite key="yu2024representation"></d-cite> and Zhang et al.<d-cite key="zhang2025videorepa"></d-cite>.
+Our technique is called *first-order representation alignment (dREPA)*, and it builds on the representation alignment scheme of Yu et al.<d-cite key="yu2024representation"></d-cite> and Zhang et al.<d-cite key="zhang2025videorepa"></d-cite>.
 It is a simple training-time regularizer that improves subject consistency in timelapse videos across a range of artistic and photo-realistic styles.
 Alignment with dREPA can help generate content that substitutes for the laborious process of capturing real timelapse videos.

 ### How do existing methods fail?

 There has been relatively little work on generating timelapse videos.
 The closest we know is MagicTime<d-cite key="yuan2025magictime"></d-cite>, a text-to-video method that turns detailed prompts into short 16-frame clips.
 It is effective for stylized, cartoon-like outputs but is not designed for image conditioning or photorealistism.

-We tested some current image-to-video models on timelapse generation, and we observed two main types of failures:
+We tested some current image-to-video models <d-cite key="ren2024consisti2v"></d-cite><d-cite key="yang2024cogvideox"></d-cite><d-cite key="kong2024hunyuanvideo"></d-cite><d-cite key="zhang2025packing"></d-cite> on timelapse generation, and we observed two main types of failures:

 1. <strong>Limited shape dynamics</strong>:
 The generated content is largely static, failing to realize continuous deformations like a blooming flower or rising bread.

 2. <strong>Lack of subject consistency</strong>:
-There are sudden appearance shifts,  with abrupt, irrelevant substitutions, even in a strong model like Veo-3.
+There are sudden appearance shifts,  with abrupt, irrelevant substitutions, even in a strong model like Veo3.

 <style>
   .block {